-If you were looking for something to do this weekend, you should take a look at some of these amazing Homemade Spaghetti Sauces to cook up and add to your freezer meal pile.
+If you were looking for something to do this weekend, you should take a look at some of these amazing spaghetti sauces to cook up and add to your freezer meal pile.
 There’s a pasta sauce for everyone- vegans, meat-eaters and even those big seafood lovers!
 In this post, I’ll show you how to freeze spaghetti sauce and share my favorite homemade spaghetti sauce recipes.

 My first experience with freezer meals goes wayyyyy back when I used to watch my mom freeze homemade spaghetti sauces.
 She used to make a huge pot of sauce and we’d eat it for 3 days straight!
 Then, she’d freeze the rest in empty Country Crock containers.

 Yeah, back then, she didn’t have the fancy containers of today nor did she care about hydrogenated oil.
 Hey, it was the 1970’s and 80’s!

 Anyway, later in that month, she would take out the pasta sauce and throw together some frozen ravioli or make lasagna.
 We would eat that for about 3 days straight too.
 Then, a couple of weeks later, she’d make another pot of sauce and repeat the same process.